Woodworking Home Page See our furniture Getting Started Plesums Home Page

 I am often asked if I do furniture repair.
 Two answers... yes ... and ... no

 If you have an armoire that you used for an entertainment center in the bedroom, and now want to use to store crystal in the dining room, I can probably help with a modification of the furniture.
-Replacing the ventilation and cable holes with a new back, and building new shelves or drawers to fit inside the unit, finished in a manner compatible with the rest of the unit, is straightforward for my equipment and skills.
+The back probably now contains ventilation and cable holes, and should be replaced with a new back.
+I can build new shelves or drawers to fit inside the unit, finished in a manner compatible with the rest of the unit.
+The process is straightforward for my equipment and skills.

 If you have a desk where the drawers are falling apart, or a chest of drawers with drawers that don't slide any more, I would be glad to build replacement drawer glides, or reinforce or replace the drawer boxes, or other internal repairs to get the pieces working again.

 If you love Grandma's kitchen table, but don't have a place for a kitchen table, we may be able to modify the furniture - make it into a desk or coffee table or something else you would like and use.
 I can use some or all of the material in the original table.
-Sometimes it would be cheaper to use new wood for part of the new piece, but you decide if it is more important to have the original material or the lowest cost.
+Sometimes it would be cheaper to use new wood for part of the new piece, but you can decide if it is more important to use the original material owned by Grandma, or have the lowest cost where new wood would be cheaper.
 We would have to agree on exactly what would be done before I start.
-If we are going to shorten the legs, for example, there is no going back or saying "oops."
+For example, if we are going to shorten the legs, there is no going back to the original or saying "oops."
+Or if the legs are removable, you might want me to make new short legs, so you can replace the original legs if you later change your mind.

 Back to the woodworking page at www.plesums.com/wood